God’s Calendar: Understanding the Biblical and Jewish Reckoning of Time

 This observational system—based on moon sightings and Sanhedrin rulings—was used from biblical times until the 4th century CE.

-In 358 CE, during a time of severe Roman persecution, Hillel II, head of the Sanhedrin, introduced a fixed calendarbased on mathematical calculations and the 19-year Metonic cycle.
+In 358 CE, during a time of severe Roman persecution, Hillel II, head of the Sanhedrin, introduced a fixed calendar based on mathematical calculations and the 19-year Metonic cycle.
 This shift was necessary because:

 Important clarification: